ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/creating-document-store.dotnet.markdown

 ##Singleton

-Because the document store is a heavyweight object, it should be only one instance created per application (singleton).
-The document store is a thread safe object and its typical initialization looks like below:
+Because the document store is a heavyweight object, there should only be one instance created per application (singleton).
+The document store is a thread safe object and its typical initialization looks like the following:

 {CODE document_store_holder@ClientApi\CreatingDocumentStore.cs /}